 \section{Concluding remarks}

 We improved here the quantum theory of Dirac's free field focusing on the spin and position operators of the version Pryce(e) as fundamental observables of QFT.
-We succeeded to do this considering the action of integral operators of RQM in passive mode revealing the role of the spin and position operators whose Fourier transforms were proposed initially in active mode.
-Moreover, we derived all the associated operators in passive mode, acting on particle and antiparticle mode spinors, which determine the structure of the operators of QFT.
-We may say that the step from the active mode to the passive one was crucial in constructing the new version of Dirac's RQM, leading to the above presented QFT of Dirac's free field.
-We must stress that the principal original results at the level of RQM presented in sections 3.3, 3.4 and 4.1-4.4 prepare the quantization allowing us to obtain the new results reported in sections 5.2 and 5.3.
+We succeeded to do this by using the method of associated operators allowing us to derive the principal operators of QFT.
+The original results at the level of RQM, presented in sections 3.3, 3.4 and 4.1-4.4, prepare the quantization procedure leading to the new results reported in sections 5.2 and 5.3.
 The study of the wave-packet in section 6 is presented here for the first time.